Superbition/Celestte-Docs/docs/using_polyel/validation.md

 ---

 Validates that the file uploaded is an image, valid image types are: jpeg, png, bmp, gif, svg or webp.

+#### Within
+---

+`Within:foo,bar,baz,...`

+The field under validation must be found within the list of values set within the rule.

+#### WithinArray
+---

+`WithinArray:anotherFieldArray.*`

+The field being validated must exist within the other array defined in the rules parameters.
+If you only include the array name like `Within:names` and no wildcard, Polyel will assume you mean `names.*` for you.